 It may seem like a small thing, but replacing a weathered mailbox with a fresh unit makes a world of difference.
 Use a trimmer to tidy up loose ends of grass along walkways.
 Power wash mould and mildew off driveways, stairs and sidings, and sweep up the porch if you have one.

 Attractiveness is often defined by symmetrical qualities, whether we’re talking about in people or objects.
 Applying this to a house is easy — place a pair of planters on either side of the front door, or lanterns flanking a garage door.
 Do a quick lap around the outside and get creative.

 No outdoor furniture and a place may seem bare and un-lived in.
 Too much, however, can be an eyesore.
 Find the middle ground and ensure whatever is on display, is clean and subtle.
-Often a small table and two chairs will do the trick.
+Often a chair or two will do the trick.